Memorial Hospital Miramar Family Birthplace

 - Antepartum suites

-Delivering moms should use the main hospital entrance from 5:30 am - 9 pm (please use the Emergency Department entrance outside of those hours).
-Valet services have been suspended at all hospitals.
+Delivering moms should use the main hospital entrance from 5:30 am - 9 pm (and the Emergency Department entrance outside of those hours).

 Maternity Orientation at Memorial Hospital Miramar Family Birthplace

-You can also watch the virtual tour on this page to become more familiar with our amenities and what to expect during your stay.
+You can also watch the virtual tour and orientation videos on this page to become more familiar with our amenities and what to expect during your stay.

-Our skilled team of doctors, anesthesiologists, nurses and lactation consultants all have one goal: to provide you and your baby with the best possible care.
+Our skilled team of doctors, anesthesiologists, nurses and lactation consultants all have one goal: to provide you and your baby with the best possible care during labor and delivery.
 We are here to support, empower and encourage you to create the perfect environment to welcome your little one.

-If you plan to breastfeed your baby, we are here to help you get off to a successful start.
+If you plan to breastfeed your baby, we are here to help you get off to a successful start by offering you breastfeeding and lactation services.
 Our nursing team is trained in lactation, meaning we are here to help you with positioning, latching or engorgement.
-MHM also offers on-site lactation consultants for comprehensive care for babies who need extra help latching and staying awake at the breast.
+We also offer on-site lactation consultants for comprehensive care for babies who need extra help latching and staying awake at the breast.
 Our goal is to help you feel encouraged and supported as you and your baby begin your breastfeeding journey.

-When pregnancy comes with high risks and complications, our Maternal Fetal Medicine specialists (perinatologist) and antepartum nursing team offers exceptional clinical expertise in medicine and technology.
-We have dedicated antepartum suites for pregnant moms who need specialized care prior to giving birth.
+When pregnancy comes with high risks and complications, our high-risk pregnancy care team, maternal fetal medicine specialists (perinatologist), and antepartum nursing team offers exceptional clinical expertise in medicine and technology.

 Specialized Care for Hypertensive Moms